RupeshKumar4511/ML/README.md

 Fetching the data by these two methods can cause many problems.
 <br>
 <b>2.
 Insufficient Data / Labelled Data  :</b>
-If we have Insufficient data then we may faces many difficulties to train a model.
+If we have Insufficient data then we may face many difficulties to train a model.
 <br>
 Getting the labelled data is also very costly.
 <br>
 Note : When we have enough data then it does not matter which algorithm we are using.
 And this is called Unreasonable Effectiveness of data.
 <br>
 But in present gathering enough data in proper format is very tricky.
-So algorithm matter.
+So algorithm matters.
 <br>
 <b>3.
 Non Representative data : </b>
 <br>
 If we have not complete dataset then our model will not give more accuracy.
 This is also called Sampling Noise.
 <br>
-Sometimes data can be biased which also called sampling bias. for Example : We coducted a survey to know who will win T-20 World-Cup in which we took response from all countries who will participate in the World-Cup.
+Sometimes data can be biased which is also called sampling bias. for Example : We coducted a survey to know who will win T-20 World-Cup in which we took response from all countries who will participate in the World-Cup.
 But in this survery, most people vote for "India" because these people supports india which lives in India as well as in other country.